25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

    // ['a', [2, 5], { e: 300 }]
    ```

 3. `Object.entries()` returns an Array with the key-value pairs of all enumerable string-keyed properties of a given object.
-Each pair is encoded as a two-element Array.
+Each pair is encoded as a two-element Array

    ```javascript
    let c = { a: "a", b: [2, 5], d: { e: 300 } };